 Are your dogs health tested?
 All my dogs are checked for hips, elbows (OFA - Xrays), heart (Cardiologist) and eyes (Ophthalmologist), and breed specific DNA testing.
 Copies of parents health test results are provided.

+Do you have a guarantee?
 I warranty my puppies up to 24 months of age against some hip and elbow dysplasia conditions, and some hereditary heart and eye conditions.

 Are your puppies registered?
 Yes, all my puppies are registered with the Canadian Kennel Club on a non-breeding agreement.
 They are sold with a spay/neuter contract, unless you are part of my breeding program.